You are in middle age and having gum recession. Your dentist suggested grafting gums. Are you scared of gum grafting because it painful and expensive?

 The receding gums occur when plaque builds up in front of and below the gum line.
-Brush your teeth two times a day, use a dental irrigation every day and visit the dentist routinely for professional dental cleaning, eat a balanced diet and do not smoke.
+Brush your teeth two times a day, use a dental irrigation every day and visit the dentist routinely to reverse receding gums, eat a balanced diet and do not smoke.

 Daily brushing and flossing, when done correctly, can help remove most of the plaque from your teeth if you use braces you should take more care of your oral hygiene.
 Professional dental cleanings will keep plaque under control in places that are harder to reach for a toothbrush or dental irrigator.